10 Great Things To Do in Jasper

 Photo: Simone Heinrich

-Out of all the many things to do in Jasper, wildlife viewing will likely give you the biggest thrill.
+Of the countless things to do in Jasper, wildlife viewing will likely give you the biggest thrill.
 There are 53 species of mammals that call Jasper National Park home, including grizzly and black bears, wolverines, cougars, caribou, elk, moose and marmots, a large (yet adorable) ground squirrel.
 Your best bet for a safe encounter is by taking a wildlife tour.
-Too often, tourists don’t keep a safe distance.
+All too often, over-enthusiastic tourists fail to keep a safe distance.
 Should you run into wildlife, be sure to stay 30 metres away for elk and deer, and 100 metres away for carnivores.

 Photo: Travel Alberta